nv-morpheus/Morpheus/docs/source/conda_packages.md

 conda install -c nvidia morpheus-core
 ```
 The `morpheus-core` Conda package installs the `morpheus` python package.
 It also pulls down all the necessary Conda runtime dependencies for the core stages including [`mrc`](https://anaconda.org/nvidia/mrc) and [`libmrc`](https://anaconda.org/nvidia/libmrc).
-### Install additional `Pypi` dependencies
+### Install additional PyPI dependencies
-Some of the stages in the core library require additional dependencies that are hosted on `Pypi`.
+Some of the stages in the core library require additional dependencies that are hosted on PyPI.
 These dependencies are included as a requirements file in the `morpheus` python package.
 The requirements files can be located and installed by running the following command:
 ```bash
 python3 <<EOF
 import importlib.resources